formlio/forml/docs/lifecycle.rst

 process can transition from here into the :ref:`production lifecycle <lifecycle-production>`.

 .. warning::
-   Each :doc:`model registry <registry>` provider allows uploading only unique monotonically increasing releases per any given project, hence executing this stage twice against the same registry without incrementing the :ref:`project version <project-setup>` is an error.
+   Each :ref:`model registry <registry>` provider allows uploading only unique monotonically increasing releases per any given project, hence executing this stage twice against the same registry without incrementing the :ref:`project version <project-setup>` is an error.